lrslab/anasfv/docs/example.md

 ```bash
 download_asfv_genome.py
 ```
+These genomes are used for mapping assembly and tree building.

 ## Task 1 (Assembling a genome):
 Using ONT reads of PCR-amplified ASFV to assemble a genome.
 (This task is optional.
 If you have already obtained an assembled genome by other methods, you can apply Tasks 2, 3, and 4)